Who we are

 History

-Key moments over the last twenty years
+Key moments over the history of Geneva Call

-• September 2021
+September 2021

-Launch of a new Deed of Commitment on the Prevention of Starvation and Addressing Conflict-Related Food Insecurity
+Launch of a new Deed of Commitment on the Prevention of Starvation and Addressing Conflict-Related Food Insecurity.

-• January 2019
+January 2019

 Geneva Call has engaged over 120 armed groups and de facto authorities since 2000